Allstate (LON:ALL) Earns “Buy” Rating from Liberum Capital

-Allstate (LON:ALL)‘s stock had its “buy” rating restated by analysts at Liberum Capital in a research report issued on Tuesday, Digital Look reports.
-They currently have a GBX 32 ($0.42) target price on the stock.
+Allstate (LON:ALL)‘s stock had its “buy” rating restated by research analysts at Liberum Capital in a research report issued on Wednesday, Price Targets.com reports.
+They presently have a GBX 32 ($0.42) price objective on the stock.
+Liberum Capital’s target price would suggest a potential upside of 45.45% from the stock’s previous close.

 Receive News & Ratings for Allstate Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Allstate and related companies with MarketBeat.com's FREE daily email newsletter.